MazenS0liman/Caissa-AI/README.md

 ## Tactics & Concepts
 ### Tactics
-The following table demonstrate tactics that are supported by eureka.
+The following table demonstrate tactics that are supported by basic eureka.

 **Tactic**  | **Definition**
 ------------- | -------------